gyulanemeth/bluefox.email/docs/projects/automations.md

 ## Pausing an Automation

-To pause a running automation, click the **Pause** button,available from both the automation list and the automation details page.
+To pause a running automation, click the **Pause** button, available from both the automation list and the automation details page.

 ![Automation pause button Icon](./project-automation-pause-btn.webp)